Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Baltimore and its opponents have gone over the current 41-point total in eight of 16 games this season.

-- Pittsburgh's games have gone over 41 points in nine of 16 chances this season.
+- Pittsburgh and its opponents have combined to score more than 41 points in nine of 16 games this season.

-- Sunday's total is 2.8 points lower than the two team's combined 43.8 points per game average.
+- The two teams combine to score 43.8 points per game, 2.8 more than the over/under in this contest.

-- This contest's over/under is 6.6 points lower than the 47.6 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 47.6 points per game, 6.6 more than this contest's over/under.

-- Ravens games this season feature an average total of 46.9 points, a number 5.9 points higher than Sunday's over/under.
+- The Ravens and their opponents have scored an average of 46.9 points per game in 2021, 5.9 more than Sunday's total.

-- The 41-point total for this game is 2.7 points below the 43.7 points per game average total in Steelers games this season.
+- The 41-point over/under for this game is 2.7 points below the 43.7 points per game average total in Steelers games this season.

 Ravens stats and trends